Lancia Ypsilon: 1995–2000

-The Lancia Y (Type 840) was designed by Enrico Fumia in 1992.
+The Lancia Ypsilon or Y (Type 840) was designed by Enrico Fumia in 1992.
 It was developed over 24 months at a cost of around 400 billion Italian lira and was presented in Rome in January 1996.
 The arches defined the car, repeating themselves on all sides of the car.
 The length is 3.72 m, 33 cm longer than the Y10.
-The Lancia Y was built on the platform of the Fiat Punto series 176 (the same platform as the Palio and Barchetta), with a redesigned trailing arm independent rear suspension, connected by a stabilizer bar, to provide a more comfortable and refined driving experience, while suspension at the front remained of the independent MacPherson type.
+The Lancia Y was built on the same platform of the Fiat Punto series 176 (the same platform as the Barchetta), with a shortened wheelbase and an all-independent suspension setup: MacPherson struts at the front, trailing arms at the rear.

 The main features of the Lancia Y include five seats, a soft plastic dashboard, and accessories, and options, including body colors in 100 shades from the Lancia Kaleidoscope catalog.
 Another design property that distinguished the Y was the instrument cluster in the center of the dashboard, which was adopted by the Musa and Ypsilon later in 2003.

 Initially, the range featured three trim levels: LE, LS, and LX.
 A Cosmopolitan special edition of 600 pieces was later added.
 It was created through collaboration with the magazine, based on the LX trim.
 It was sold in the European market outside of Italy.

 Air conditioning was standard on the LX and an option on the LS.
 The LX also offered an enhanced instrument cluster with a rev counter and a larger display that also displayed the outside temperature.

 The engines were part of the FIRE series that debuted in the Y10 in 1985 and later was used in other Fiat and Lancia vehicles.
 They were available in displacements of 1,108 and 1,242cc with eight valves in an overhead camshaft arrangement.
 The top-of-the-line 1.4 12 valve "Pratola Serra" engine with 80 PS was carried over from the Fiat Bravo/Brava.
 Given the limited success of the Pratola Serra engine, it was soon replaced by the first so-called SuperFIRE engine, featuring four valves per cylinder and multipoint fuel injection.
 The Lancia Y was the first car to receive this evolution of the FIRE.

 The 1,242cc SuperFIRE developed 86 PS at 6,000 rpm and a maximum torque of 113 Nm at 4,500 rpm.
-This engine remains available on the 2013 Lancia Ypsilon, 2013 Ford Ka, and the Fiat 500.
+This engine remained available on the 2013 Lancia Ypsilon, 2013 Ford Ka, and the Fiat 500.